TroyLaurin/awesome-tpt2/MINING.md

 # Mining scripts

-These scripts are slightly modified from discord user Xenos#2117, that dig all layers in the mine in about 13 seconds.
+These scripts are directly inspired by those from discord user Xenos#2117.
+Running these scripts requires nearly 90 simultaneous scripts running so you can't be doing much else when you invoke the launcher.
+It also requires a nearly fully upgraded set of servers, the largest script here is 19 actions.
+From invocation it will clear the mine in a few seconds.

 <table>
 <tr>